-Rick represents the Second Congressional District of Washington state, which includes portions of Snohomish, Skagit and Whatcom counties and all of Island and San Juan counties.
+Rick represents Washington state's Second Congressional District, which includes portions of Snohomish, Skagit and Whatcom counties and all of Island and San Juan counties.

 Rick serves on the House Transportation and Infrastructure Committee and the House Armed Services Committee.
 These committees enable Rick to focus on creating jobs and opportunity to meet the local needs of Northwest Washington.

 As a member of the Transportation and Infrastructure Committee, Rick is committed to investing in transportation to drive job growth and keep the economy moving.
 Rick will continue to fight for strong investments in roads, bridges, highways and transit to build a foundation for future economic growth.
 Rail safety is another priority issue for Rick, and he has worked hard to push for better safety standards for crude oil traveling by rail.

 Rick is the Chair, the most senior Democratic member, of the Aviation Subcommittee.
 The work of the Subcommittee is critical to jobs and the economy in Washington state and the Second District.
 He says, "the Pacific Northwest is the aerospace capital of the world, and I will work hard to make sure the United States invests in our aviation future.
 Aviation means jobs in Northwest Washington.
 Anything I can do to support the growth and safety of air travel will bring good jobs to our communities."